 What are the aims of Motiv8?

-- We aim to see if Motiv8 can improve physical health of people in forensic inpatient services.
+- To assess whether Motiv8 can improve the physical health of individuals in forensic inpatient

 What is involved?

 - Physical health assessments: Participants will undergo physical health assessments including measurements of body mass index (BMI), fitness levels, and body measurements.

 - Mental health and behavioural questionnaires: Participants will also complete questionnaires aimed at assessing their mental health, behavioural patterns, mood, exercise habits, and diet.